No9/venshare/content/posts/2020-04-22---runtime-comparison/index.md

 Recently I have been working with [Appsody](https://appsody.dev/) an [open source](https://github.com/appsody/) development and operations accelerator for containers.

-Appsody is targeting a classic problem in enterprise software adoption.
+Appsody is targeting a classic problem in software adoption.

 > How do organisations leverage new technology while keeping a reasonable set of guard rails in place?

 In short appsody allows you to create predefined and configured software [stacks](https://appsody.dev/docs/stacks/stacks-overview) to enable teams of developers to create, run, build and deploy production ready cloud native apps in an incredibly short space of time when compared to normal app life cycles.